youngtsx/ITM352_S22_repo/Arch_Documentation.md

 I trashed that VM because I wasn’t sure if I had done something irredeemable during my trial and errors of throwing commands.
 I had successfully made it to the reboot but I wasn’t sure if it worked so I started over.
 ## VM Modifications
+Install a desktop Environment
+We are no longer using pacstrap, pacman is the proper package manager now.
+>pacman -S lxde lxdm
+>systemctl enable lxdm
+This will enable lxde to boot

+Add user accounts
+>useradd
+>passwd
+>passwd -e sal
+- to force him to change his password

+Install packages
+>pacman -S openssh
+>pacman -Syu firefox

+If public key is not found when using pacman
+1. Install public keys
+2. pacman-key --init
+3. pacman-key --populate archlinux
+4. pacman -Sc
+4. pacman -Syyu

+Color coding terminal

+Aliases

+Ip info
+Need to install net-tools
+>pacman -S net-tools